-Whether it’s almond butter, creamy peanut butter or even non-nut butter foods like meat and veggies, using organic brands whenever possible is important.
+Whether it’s almond butter, creamy peanut butter, or even non-nut butter foods like meat and veggies, using organic brands whenever possible is important.
 Conventional foods are grown with toxic pesticides.
-When you eat these foods, you’re also ingesting the extra toxins that come along with them.
+When you eat these foods, you ingest the extra toxins that come along with them.

 Curious where these extra toxins get stored?
 Or right – in your fat cells.

 While perfection isn’t required when it comes to eating 100% organic, the more organic choices you make – the more health benefits come from a real food diet.

 Even though a combination of peanut butter and dark chocolate is one of the fat bomb recipes I made the most often when first starting keto, it doesn’t top the list of my favorite healthy fats.
 That honor is bestowed upon coconut oil.
 Coconut oil is the easiest fat for most people to digest.
 It’s also filled with the saturated fats your body and brain need to thrive.

 I’m not saying peanut butter is completely off limits when it comes to a keto diet.
 I believe you should first focus on the fats found in high quality meats, eggs, butter, and coconut oil.
 Fill in any extra fat you need to feel satiated with delicious peanut butter treats like these caramel apple topping fat bombs.

 Oh right – the entire point of this blog is to talk about this keto fat bomb recipe!
 Sometimes I get carried away when it comes to helping you make a keto diet super simple 😂